experimentzone-team/ExperimentZoneSite/collections/_posts/2023-01-24-google-optimize-shutting-down.md

 <br/>

 ### VWO (Free and Paid Options)
-In response to the Google Optimize sunset, VWO announced a new, FREE plan called their [VWO Testing Starting Plan](https://vwo.com/blog/launching-a-free-plan-of-vwo-testing-a-better-google-optimize/).
+In response to the Google Optimize sunset, VWO announced a new, FREE plan called the [VWO Testing Starter Plan](https://vwo.com/blog/launching-a-free-plan-of-vwo-testing-a-better-google-optimize/) for companies with up to 50K monthly visitors.

-$199/month for companies with up to 100K monthly tested visitors
+For companies with up to 100K monthly tested visitors, the plan costs $199/month.
-$0/month for companies with up to 50K monthly tested visitors

 Their new starter plan includes unlimited experiments, integration with Google Analytics, and the ability to run experiments on single page applications.

 <br/>